 The CA3140 draws about 2 mA at 9 volts and that will run the battery down after a week of steady use.
 But it would also be possible to substitute a micro-power FET type op-amp to reduce power consumption when not using the LM386 to the point that the battery shelf-life would dominate.
 The original FET version was abandoned because many new computers supply a very low voltage to the microphone, as low as 2 volts.
 That doesn't leave much headroom for more than running the active device.
 This technique of using the microphone voltage to activate the battery-powered circuit allows sufficient voltage to bootstrap the bottom of the notch filter while providing plenty of gain.

 Notice that the notch filter is bootstrapped from pin 2 of the CA3140, saving two resistors.

 Also notice that this design "violates" the inversion rule where the output should be an inverted version of the input.
 The metal case helps a lot but it will squeal if a poorly-shielded audio cable is held near the antenna (such as a crystal earphone cable).
 Good headphones usually have well-shielded cables and seem to work fine.
 When using this device as a portable unit the hand touching the case provides an important "ground".

-The gain of this circuit is very high and may be reduced by reducing the 100k feedback resistor connected to pin 6 of the CA3140 or by adding a resistor with pin 1 on the LM386 (or both).
-For use with an outdoor antenna, add a surge suppressor box with a high-value bleed resistor to ground.
+The gain of this circuit is very high and may be reduced by reducing the 100k feedback resistor connected to pin 6 of the CA3140 or by adding a resistor in series with pin 1 on the LM386 (or doing both).
+When using an outdoor antenna, add a surge suppressor box with a high-value bleed resistor to ground.
 Add a DC power option for long-term use with a computer.
 A power jack could be wired to apply power to pin 7 of the CA3140 while disconnecting the 2N4403 collector (using a power jack with a built-in changeover switch).

 I reused an old audio amplifier (right) and simply insulated it with heat shrink tubing: